google-site-verification=TrBIy1aitp5MJozlpTVnqor2pnXR-8-VC7FT_Vf5onY

 1. Wash your hands thoroughly with soap and water before handling the thermometer.

-2. Make sure the thermometer is clean and free from any debris or residue.
+2. Ensure the thermometer is clean and free from debris or residue.

 3. Place the thermometer tip under your tongue, towards the back of your mouth.

-4. Close your lips gently around the thermometer to hold it in place.
+4. Close your lips around the thermometer to hold it in place.

 5. Keep your mouth closed and avoid talking or moving your tongue while the thermometer is in place.

-6. Wait for the recommended amount of time (usually around 30 seconds to 1 minute) or until you hear a beep, indicating that the temperature has been measured.
+6. Wait for the recommended amount of time (usually around 30 seconds to 1 minute) or until you hear a beep indicating the temperature has been measured.

 7. Remove the thermometer from your mouth and check the temperature reading on the display.